Click here to see COVID-19 updates

 Is there too much/too little praying?

-We know that people have different spiritualities, so we try and find a nice balance between prayer and social interaction.
-We have mass, prayer time, discussions, socials, "hang-out" time, and personal quiet time.
+We know that people have different spiritualities, so we try and find a nice balance between prayer and interaction.

 What do I do after I go?